 Categories are defined by users and can be used to organize your images.
 To add a category, click the “Add” button and then either choose an existing category or click “Add new category” and type a new category.
 Clicking on a category will execute a search for other images in that Source with the same category.

-Categories can be removed or edited via Image Manager Settings (link to IM settings section).
+Categories can be removed or edited via Image Manager Settings.

 Custom fields are key-value pairs defined by users that can be used to associate information with your images.
 A common use case is to add a user or product ID, where the key might be “User ID” and the value would be “123”.
 To add a custom field, click “Add”, then either select from available keys or select “Add New Key”.
 Enter your key and value, then click “Save”.

-Custom field keys can be removed or edited via Image Manager Settings (link to IM settings section).
+Custom field keys can be removed or edited via Image Manager Settings.

 Content alerts are generated by machine learning–powered image analysis and cover five categories: Adult, Violent, Medical, Racy, and Spoof.
 Each image will receive a score in each of the five categories, listed here from low to high probability: Doubtful, Unlikely, Possible, Likely, Probable.
 If the image scores Likely or higher in either the Adult or Violent categories, the icon in the content alerts header will change to reflect the severity of the content alert.
 (The image highlighted in the screenshot below is not actually classified as Possible Adult; it is only used as an illustration.)